EmilSV/WebGPUSharp/README.md

 WebGPUSharp provides low-level bindings to the native WebGPU API through P/Invoke [without runtime marshalling](https://learn.microsoft.com/en-us/dotnet/standard/native-interop/disabled-marshalling).
 Along with a high-level C# wrapper that closely follows the WebGPU JavaScript API.
 This allows developers to write GPU-accelerated applications in C# with a familiar API surface and to translate WebGPU JavaScript code to C# easily.

 ## Installation
-WebGPUSharp requires .NET 9 or later.
+WebGPUSharp requires .NET 10 or later.
 You can install the package via NuGet:

 ```bash
 dotnet add package WebGPUSharp
 ```

+## Platform Support
+WebGPUSharp includes native binaries of [Dawn](https://dawn.googlesource.com/dawn) for the following platforms:

+- **Windows**: x64, ARM64
+- **macOS**: x64 (Intel), ARM64 (Apple Silicon)
+- **Linux**: x64, ARM64

+For any other platforms, you will need to build Dawn from source and provide the native binaries yourself.
+You can use https://github.com/EmilSV/webgpu-dawn-build to help with building dawn for other platforms.

 ## Getting Started
 Here is a simple hello world triangle example using WebGPUSharp and SDL2(via ppy.SDL2-CS) for window creation and surface handling: